zl504/Chuwa_FinalProject/README.md

 Please note that above APIs provide a synchronous approach, order service should publish order information to some other services...

+**Base API URL:**  `../api/orders`

+This service manages Order including create order, cancel order, see the order details by user id.

+Endpoints

+* POST `/api/orders` – Create a new order and store it in Cassandra.

+* GET `/api/orders/{id}` - Retrieve order details by order ID

+* GET `/api/orders/by-user/{userId}` – Retrieve all orders for a given user
+* POST `/api/orders/{id}/cancel` – Cancel an order.

 ## Payment Service: